mahonbaldwin/tuesdaydeveloper/_posts/2016-08-25-my-use-for-multi-window.md

 That's right, I have the Chrome app and Chrome Beta open to the same recipe so I can see the ingredient list and the cooking instructions side-by-side!

+Now if only I could get Android to not only lock in portrait mode, but also in landscape mode.
+(Without a third party app.)